-Haczów was first mentioned in written sources in 1352, when here was established a settlement.
-Name of the village originates from the substitution of "Hanshoff" – court of Hans.
+Haczów was first mentioned in written sources in 1352 when there was established a settlement.
+The name of the village originates from the substitution of "Hanshoff" – court of Hans.
 Initially here lived many Germans.

-The small village next to Wisłok stream did not grow into town, but nevertheless it has persisted as a lively village up to this day.
+The small village next to Wisłok stream did not grow into a town, but nevertheless, it has persisted as a lively village up to this day.

-This was quite large building for its time – Haczów Church is the largest Gothic wooden church in Europe up to this day.
-Church was constructed in the time of Gothic style and its adornment follows the rules of this style.
+This was a quite large building for its time – Haczów Church is the largest Gothic wooden church in Europe up to this day.
+The church was constructed in the time of Gothic style and its adornment follows the rules of this style.

 Initially the church did not have tower.
 Large, 25 m tall tower in Baroque style was built in 1624, when some more modifications were done.
 In 1784 – 1789 church got some more additions.